-In the Full Service Schools collaborative, the person writing the referral can give the referral directly to the on-site therapist once it has been submitted and processed by the FSS Social Worker within 24 hours.
-Within 15 days the Therapist will assess the student to determine the appropriate system of care.
-The therapist can assess the student once without parental consent.
-Once the parent consents for treatment, the biopsychosocial assessment and Children Functional Rating Scale is completed therapeutic services will begin within 15 days.
-Due to this direct contact, there is no question as to whether or not the therapist has received the referral, but there can still be challenges with follow through with actually receiving services (e.g. the family may refuse consent for services, the therapist may not hear back from the family about their willingness for the child to receive services.)
-With the therapist being housed on-site at the school, they are able to give frequent, appropriate feedback to the referral source.
+In the Full Service Schools collaborative, the person writing the referral can give the referral directly to the on-site therapist.
+Once it has been submitted, it will be processed by the FSS Social Worker within 24 hours.
+Within 15 days of the referral the Therapist will assess the student to determine the appropriate system of care.
+The therapist can only assess each student one time without parental consent.
+Once the parent consents for treatment, the biopsychosocial assessment is completed and the Therapist completes the Children Functional Rating Scale therapeutic services will begin within 15 days.
+Due to this direct contact, there is no question as to whether or not the therapist has received the referral, but there can still be challenges with follow through with actually receiving services (For example the family may refuse consent for services or the therapist may not hear back from the family about their willingness for the child to receive services.)
+With the therapist being housed on-site at the school, they are able to provide frequent, appropriate feedback to the referral source.
 Often, the therapist works with the referral source to learn more about the student's classroom functioning and to provide suggestions and coaching on strategies that may help support the increase of positive behaviors in the classroom.
-The on-site therapist will disclose only pertinent information that will help students to be successful while abiding by the Health Insurance Portability and Accountability Act of 1996 (HIPAA, a US law designed to provide standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other health care providers.)
+The onsite therapist will disclose only pertinent information that will help students to be successful while abiding by the Health Insurance Portability and Accountability Act of 1996 (HIPAA, a US law designed to provide standards to protect patients' medical records and other health information provided to health plans, doctors, hospitals and other health care providers.)
 Referral reason may include but are not limited to: classroom conduct, behavior concerns, academic performance, personal/family/friend issues, suspected alcohol/drug use, and health/wellness.